Accelerated Master of Arts in History

 HIST 805 | The Nature of History | 3 |

-MA Examination
+M.A.
+Examination

 A detailed presentation of departmental degree requirements and regulations is included in the department’s Graduate Student Handbook, available online at https://history.ku.edu/graduate-resources.